maxsg5/maxchat/README.md

 ```
 ./generate-certs.sh
 ```
 This will produce two files in your directory: localhost.key (private key) and localhost.crt (public certificate).
 Use these for local development.

+NOTE: After running the script it will ask for a common name.
+By default it will be "localhost" you can hit enter/return if working locally.

 ## Run the Server
 navigate to the server directory and run the following command: